Skip to Content

 Rachael Rosenberg, News Editor

 Rachael is the News Editor of the Gator.
 She is passionate about creating unbiased news for the School community.
+She is a Creative Arts Diploma Candidate with a concentration in musical theatre.
 When she isn't writing, you can usually find her on a stage or reading a book.